Pain medications after surgery

 Pain relief after major surgery

+Intravenous (IV) pain medication.
 Before surgery, you'll probably have a slender plastic tube (catheter) inserted into a vein in your hand or arm to give you fluids, sedatives, anesthetics, antibiotics or pain medications.
-After surgery, your doctor may keep this IV catheter in place to deliver pain medication while you're in the hospital or outpatient recovery area.
+The catheter can be used for delivering pain medications until you can take pills by mouth.

-Pain relievers, such as opioids (for example, morphine or fentanyl), are usually injected into your IV catheter at regular intervals.
+Pain relievers, such as opioids, are usually injected into your IV catheter at regular intervals.
 Most hospitals also offer patient-controlled analgesia (PCA) — a system that allows you to give yourself a fixed dose of the medication by pushing a button.
 This way you don't have to ask a nurse for each dose of pain medicine.

 The PCA system has built-in safeguards to prevent you from overdosing on pain medication.
 If you push the button more than once within a set period of time, the dispenser ignores the second request.
-This gives each dose of pain medicine enough time to work before you receive another dose.

-Some surgeries can be done with spinal anesthesia.
-Unlike epidural analgesia, this form of pain relief involves medications injected directly into the spinal fluid.
+Spinal anesthesia.
+Some surgeries can be done with spinal anesthesia, which involves medications injected directly into the spinal fluid.